 Portland International Rose Test Garden

-Only have one day in Portland on your Oregon itinerary, and want to make the most of it?
+Only have one day in Portland on your Oregon itinerary and want to make the most of it?
 Be sure to check out the Portland International Rose Test Garden.
-This fragrant urban park is home to over 10,000 plants, but as its name suggests, roses are the star of the show.
+This fragrant urban park in Washington Park in Southwest Portland is home to over 10,000 plants, but as its name suggests, roses are the star of the show.
 In fact, they have over 550 varieties to discover!

 Besides being a natural work of art and a source of endless gardening inspiration, the Portland International Rose Test Garden is a must-see for another big reason.
 Portland has been affectionately (though unofficially) dubbed the “City of Roses,” and this botanical wonderland is a large part of the rationale.